cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

         * Wallets with automatic reward withdrawals may add the amount of rewards to the ada amount if they deem it necessary;
         * The wallet is not obliged to disclose the full balance, this applies to both the amount of ada and the set of tokens;
-        * The balance is returned as a single value, as if it belonged to one UTxO, without breakdowns into groups of tokens, etc. It has a purely informational role, so the DApp knows what it is dealing with.<br><br>
+        * The balance is returned as a single value, as if it belonged to one UTxO, without breakdowns into groups of tokens, etc. It has a purely informational role, so the DApp knows what it is dealing with.

 * **Errors([full list](#errors)):**
     * DeclinedByUser;
     * BadAccountId;
-    * Refused;<br><br>
+    * Refused;

 ##### `getDelegation(accountId: AccountId): Promise<Delegation[]>`

 * **Description:**
     * A method requesting the delegation status of a specific account.
-    * Remember, Byron accounts cannot participate in delegation!<br><br>
+    * Remember, Byron accounts cannot participate in delegation!

 * **Parameters:**
     * `accountId: AccountId`

       The [identifier of the account](#accountid) whose delegation status the DApp wants to request. **Must** match the one provided by the wallet upon connection.
-Otherwise, the wallet is entitled to disconnect with an error.<br><br>
+Otherwise, the wallet is entitled to disconnect with an error.

 * **Return Value:**
     * `Promise<Delegation[]>`

       An array of [`Delegation`](#delegation), containing a list of the latest registered delegations for the specified account.
-That is, if the wallet is in the process of transitioning from pool "A" to pool "B", the wallet should indicate pool "B" in its response.<br><br>
+That is, if the wallet is in the process of transitioning from pool "A" to pool "B", the wallet should indicate pool "B" in its response.

 * **Errors([full list](#errors)):**
     * DeclinedByUser;
     * BadAccountId;
-    * Refused;<br><br>
+    * Refused;

 ##### `buildTransaction(tx: TransactionScript, accountId: AccountId): Promise<{ transaction: cbor<Transaction>; txHash: HexString }>`